 Connecting trains from Edinburgh, Stirling, Perth, Dundee and Aberdeen also arrive in Queen Street.
 The station is also linked to Buchanan Street Subway station, and nearby Buchanan Bus Station.
 Glasgow Central, where trains from south and south-west Scotland and London arrive, is less than 10 minutes walk from Queen Street station.
 There is an inter-station bus service linking Central and Queen Street.

-Despite Queen Street Station’s location on the corner of George Square, its status as Scotland’s 3rd busiest (in excess of 17million passenger movements annually) and being Glasgow’s 2nd city cente station (the other is Glasgow Central, Scotland’s busiest with double the passenger numbers) it had until recently a very inauspicious entrance on George Street (Picture above left).
-However redevelopment of Queen Street station the entrance and complete station facade has been replaced with a stunning modern glass front facing towards the west side of George Square.and the building in the above picture is now demolished to replace the current 1960s main entrance at George Square with a modern, 500m² glass frontage.
+Despite Queen Street Station’s location on the corner of George Square, its status as Scotland’s 3rd busiest (in excess of 17 million passenger movements annually) and being Glasgow’s 2nd city cente station (the other is Glasgow Central, Scotland’s busiest with double the passenger numbers) it had until recently a very inauspicious entrance on George Street.
+With the recently completed redevelopment of Queen Street station the entrance and complete station facade has been replaced with a stunning modern glass front facing towards the west side of George Square.and the building in the above picture is now demolished to replace the current 1960s main entrance at George Square with a modern, 500m² glass frontage.
 The picture above actually shows the side entrance on Dundas Street which leads to the main concourse and gives quick access to the low level platforms.
 Click here to view the Dundas Street entrance in 2015.
 The images below illustrate the transformation with ‘Consort House’, which dominated the entrance in the image lower right, and the new frontage which replaced it, lower left.

 Queen Street Station is a magic gateway between Scotland’s premier cities, Glasgow and Edinburgh and the wonderful scenery of the West Highland Lines.
 It is also Glasgow’s railway gateway to Aberdeen, Dundee, Perth, Inverness and the scenic delights of the lines to Kyle of Lochalsh and the Far North.
 Queen Street has also low level platforms serving the north Glasgow conurbations from as far as Balloch (Loch Lomond) and Helensburgh in the west to Airdrie and Motherwell in the East.